l3pp4rd/statusbar/README.md

 **NOTE:** the arguments for **dzen2** output formatting should be changed on your needs including **gmail** accounts if available.

-Installs **go-bindata** on your GOPATH

-    make deps

 If you run `make` it will build and move binary to **/usr/local/bin/statusbar** and statusbar.json if available, to **/usr/local/etc/statusbar.json**.

     make

-Now you can run statusbar which takes configuration option json as an
+If dependencies were not met, install them.
+Now you can run statusbar which takes configuration option json as an argument:
-argument:

     statusbar statusbar.json > /tmp/statusbar.log 2>&1